 The second change is that the level of another neurotransmitter, serotonin, decreases.
 There are three effects associated with decreased serotonin levels that are important to understand here.
 The first is the subjective feeling of emptiness.
 The second is obsessive anxiety.
-The brain is literally runs the person away from the emptiness towards the person who has become the object of obsession.
-The third effect is sleep disturbances, which I’ll discuss further below.
+The brain literally runs the person away from the emptiness towards the person who has become the object of the obsession.
+The third effect is sleep disturbances, which I’ll discuss later.

 Let’s say these brain changes are resolved by going ahead with the affair.
 Now the hormone oxytocin floods the system.
 Oxytocin is associated with love.
 It is released during hugging, kissing, and cuddling and it makes you want to do these things more.
-It makes you more emotionally open in general, which is why many people during the earlier stages of affairs experience an enhanced sense of well-being and believe that the affair is good for them.
+It makes you more emotionally open in general, which is why many people during the earlier stages of affairs experience an enhanced sense of well-being and believe that the affair is good for them or sometimes even for their marriage.
 The more time spent with the affair partner, the more oxytocin is released, which again increases the desire for emotional intimacy with the person who is the object of the obsession.

 Keeping the Secret

 A part of the brain called the cingulate cortex is essential to our emotional responses.
 It is wired to tell the truth.
-The cingulate cortex signals other regions of the brain to share information so it can move on to more important functions, like planning, problem solving, learning, reflecting, etc. But when a secret is locked inside, the cingulate cortex is not allowed to perform its natural functions.
+The cingulate cortex signals other regions of the brain to share information so it can move on to more important functions, like planning and problem-solving.
+But when a secret is locked inside, the cingulate cortex is not allowed to perform its natural functions.
 Instead, the cortex becomes stressed and releases stress hormones, such as cortisol.

 What I have described above has many similarities to the physiological effects of addiction .
 The antidote to addiction is, of course, stopping and facing withdrawal.
 Withdrawal from a love relationship has been shown to be physiologically similar in intensity and quality to withdrawal from heroin.
 No wonder so many people in unhappy relationships are afraid to let go.